Duplicate of ptolemy.gui.Top

 to go.
 It seems to me that removing the ptII module would increase programmer productivity.
 It is confusing that we have a ptolemy module and a ptII module.

-#14 Updated by Chad Berkley over 9 years ago
+#14 Updated by Chad Berkley almost 10 years ago

 I've removed my changes to Top.java in ptolemy and commented out the configuration option in kepler.
 There is no way to pass in the needed configuration items to Top without using the ptolemy.actor package which is inappropriate for ptolemy.

 Should probably just leave Top.java out of kepler for now until the new configuration system is up and running when we can revisit this.